 We are fortunate to work with an incredible group of dedicated researchers in our lab!

-Dr. Melissa Ertl (she/her) is an Assistant Professor of Counseling Psychology in the Department of Psychology at University of Minnesota.
+Dr. Melissa Ertl (she/her) is an Assistant Professor of Psychology in the Counseling Psychology area of the Department of Psychology at University of Minnesota.
+She is a counseling psychologist by training who also completed a public health postdoc.
 She has taught undergraduate and master’s psychology students since 2014 and has been practicing as a clinician since 2016.
 She earned her bachelor's degree in Psychology and Spanish from University of Wisconsin-Madison and completed her doctoral education at University at Albany-State University of New York.
 She has a Master’s degree and a Ph.D. in Counseling Psychology as well as a certificate in Health Disparities in Public Health.
 Her doctoral internship was at Pace University’s Counseling Center in Manhattan, and she completed a two-year postdoctoral fellowship at the HIV Center for Clinical and Behavioral Studies at Columbia University and New York State Psychiatric Institute.
 Her areas of research and professional expertise are in delineating and addressing health disparities and promoting health equity among marginalized populations, including Latinx young adults, immigrants, college students, LGBTQIA+ individuals, familial caregivers, and individuals with disabilities.
-Her particular research focus is on the intersections of mental health, substance use, and HIV risk and how experiences of discrimination and oppression can negatively impact health.
+Her particular research focus is on the intersections of mental health, substance use, and HIV risk.

-Audrey Ronan is a third-year undergraduate student at the University of Minnesota-Twin Cities pursuing a major in Psychology, with minors in Health Services Management and Spanish Studies.
-Her research interests relate to health promotion and disease prevention with special attention to health equity.
-Her previous experiences in psychology research were focused on the educational and health outcomes of children.
-Post-graduation, she hopes to contribute to the improvement of health service efficiency and accessibility through an administrative role within the field.
+Audrey Ronan is a fourth-year undergraduate student at the University of Minnesota–Twin Cities pursuing a major in Psychology, with minors in Health Services Management and Spanish Studies.
+Her research interests center on health promotion and disease prevention with special attention to health equity and emerging interests in workplace dynamics.
+Her previous psychology research has focused on the educational and health outcomes of children.
+Post-graduation, she hopes to pursue a role that advances employee health and organizational well-being.
 In her free time, Audrey enjoys spending time with family, cooking, musical theatre, and sudoku.

 Shilpa Maria Thomas is a second-year undergraduate student at the University of Minnesota-Twin Cities, majoring in Psychology and Applied Economics.
 After graduation, she hopes to work primarily in clinical psychology and has various career aspirations such as being a clinical or counseling psychologist, social worker, or mental health nurse.
 Her research interests relate to her career aspirations, with a major focus on psychological disorders, such as mood disorders, eating disorders, neurodevelopmental disorders, and substance abuse, and how they affect various aspects of life.
 In her free time, she enjoys spending time with family and friends, watching shows, going to the gym, and trying new foods.

-Tong Wu is a third-year undergraduate student at the University of Minnesota-Twin Cities majoring in psychology with a second major in media and information (and considering public health as a minor).
-After graduation, she hopes to apply to social psychology or counseling psychology graduate programs.
-Her research interests are related to mental health and health disparities in new media and communication as well as exploring and comparing global health disparities and inequities.
+Tong Wu is a fourth-year undergraduate student at the University of Minnesota-Twin Cities, majoring in psychology with a second major in media and information.
+She hopes to apply to counseling psychology graduate programs in this upcoming cycle.
+Her research interests are related to mental health and health disparities in new media and communication, as well as exploring stigma and help-seeking intentions among different groups of people.
 She is also interested in health promotion.
 In her free time, she enjoys playing puzzles and Legos, watching TV shows and musicals, and spending time with her family and friends.

 Meri Bosnic earned her Bachelor of Science in Psychology and Bachelor of Arts in Sociology of Law, Criminology, and Justice from the University of Minnesota in May 2024.
 Following her graduation, she chose to take a year off before applying to graduate school, with plans to submit applications for the 2025 academic year.
 During this time, she is seeking opportunities to work as a lab assistant and other areas of psychology, focusing on areas related to clinical and forensic psychology.
 In the future, Meri aims to pursue a master's degree in clinical/forensic psychology, with a particular interest in women's mental health and stress and trauma.